sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 `text.html`

 A scope selector name may be extended to create a hierarchy.
 Each name is delimited by a period without spaces between the names and the periods.
-The same prefix rule as described in "Simple Name Pattern" applies.
+The same prefix rule, as described in "Simple Name Pattern", applies.
 For example, in the above snippet, the selector will match "text.html" and "text.html.ruby".

 #### Example - descendant selector

 `text.html source.ruby`

 A scope may be defined as a hierarchy of scopes.
-In this sense, scope selectors match against that hierarchy much like CSS matches against the HTML DOM.
+In this sense, scope selectors match against that hierarchy, much like CSS matches against the HTML DOM.
 In the above example, the selector will match when the editor's cursor is within Ruby code which is within HTML.
 The same matching rules described in the simple name pattern apply to each dotted name.
 For instance, the last example will match "text.html.ruby source.ruby.embedded.html" since "text.html" is a prefix of "text.html.ruby" and likewise "source.ruby" is a prefix of "source.ruby.embedded.html".

-It is important to note that a descendant match can occur anywhere within a scope but the order of the selectors must be matched.
+It is important to note that a descendant match can occur anywhere within scope, but the order of the selectors must be matched.
 For example, if we had a pattern like "a b c", this would match "a b c", "x a b c", "a b c y", "x a b c y", but not "a b x c".

 #### Example - union selector